 Free Report: Understand the Buying Trends of your Target Demographic

 To stay ahead of the curve and maintain their status as the premier FEC in their area, Buster decided on a 50,000 square foot expansion to his existing 75,000 square foot facility.

 It was important for Coconut Bowl to find the right mix of attractions to fill such a large space.
 Buster wanted to install attractions that appealed to the growing group of millennials that had just moved to the area.
 He saw the economic potential of this demographic because of how highly they value experiences.
 “I just think they want those classy, immersive experiences…They have some discretionary income.
 You have to go after them.”

 Beyond targeting specific demographics, Buster wanted attractions that encouraged people to have social experiences together.
 “Every attraction we have here, including laser tag, I want people to put down their phones and enjoy each other and just truly be immersed in whatever experience it might be.”

 Choosing a Laser Tag Vendor

-Buster sent members of his team to LaserTAG360, a 2.5 day educational seminar where they learned a wide variety of business-building entertainment topics.
+Buster sent members of his team to 360 Event, a 2.5 day educational seminar where they learned a wide variety of business-building entertainment topics.
 The Coconut Bowl team became familiar with Creative Works at the event and quickly realized that laser tag had to be part of the new attraction mix.